 This is a band method course and is typically for 7-8th grade playing level.
 Students will continue to reinforce their fundamentals of playing a band instrument and perform 2 concerts each semester.
 Students should be prepared to meet the requirement to practice 30-45 minutes every day.
 It is highly recommended that every member of the band enrolls in private lessons from a qualified music teacher.

 Prerequisite: Audition Required.
-Uniform Required: Same for all ensembles

 332 SYMPHONIC BAND